 In some cases, the insurance company may also defend the employer in any legal proceedings related to the claim.

-Although you would like to think that the insurer would do the right thing and provide the money you deserve, insurance companies deny workers’ comp claims far too often.
+Although you would like to think that the insurer would do the right thing and provide the money you deserve, insurance companies often deny workers’ comp claims.

 You have the right to appeal a denied claim.
 The process for appealing a denied claim in Illinois is specific and involves several steps.
 The following are just a few.

-- First, you must file a Request for Hearing with the Illinois Workers’ Compensation Commission (IWCC) within three years from the date of the last payment of compensation or within three years from the date of the last denial of a claim.
+- First, you must file a Request for Hearing with the Illinois Workers’ Compensation Commission (IWCC) within three years from the date of the last compensation payment or the date of the last claim denial.

-- After the Request for Hearing is filed, a hearing will be scheduled before an arbitrator, who will hear the evidence and make a decision on the claim.
-If you’re not satisfied with the decision of the arbitrator, you can appeal the decision to the Commission.
-The Commission will review the decision of the arbitrator and make a final decision on the claim.
+- After the Request for Hearing is filed, a hearing will be scheduled before an arbitrator hears the evidence and decides on the claim.
+If you’re unsatisfied with the arbitrator’s decision, you can appeal the decision to the Commission.
+The Commission will review the arbitrator’s decision and decide on the claim.

 - If the Commission denies your claim, you may be able to appeal the decision to the Illinois Circuit Court.
-However, the appeal process can be complex and it’s recommended to seek legal help from a workers’ comp attorney in Aurora IL specialized in Illinois workers’ compensation laws to help guide you through the process.
+However, the appeal process can be complex, and it’s recommended that you seek legal help from a workers’ compensation attorney in Aurora, IL, specializing in Illinois workers’ compensation laws.

 Resources for assistance and further information

-- Illinois Workers’ Compensation Commission (IWCC): This is the state agency responsible for administering the workers’ compensation system in Illinois.
+- Illinois Workers’ Compensation Commission (IWCC) is the state agency administering the Illinois workers’ compensation system.
 They provide information on the claims process, hearing schedules, and other resources for claimants and employers.

-- Illinois Department of Insurance: This department provides information on workers’ compensation insurance.
+- Illinois Department of Insurance: This department provides workers’ compensation insurance information.

-Why work with the Aurora workers’ compensation lawyers at Horwitz, Horwitz & Associates?
+Why work with an Aurora workers compensation lawyer at Horwitz, Horwitz & Associates?

-Horwitz, Horwitz & Associates has a team of Illinois personal injury attorneys who are well-versed in the laws, regulations, and procedures related to workers’ comp.
-We also have the resources necessary to effectively pursue your case and a long track record of success.
+Horwitz, Horwitz & Associates has a team of Aurora workers compensation lawyers well-versed in workers’ comp laws, regulations, and procedures.
+We also have the resources to effectively pursue your case and a long track record of success.

 Call (800) 985-1819 for a free case review.